Testimony of UHRP Chair Nury Turkel, House Foreign Affairs Committee, Asia Subcommittee Hearing

 - The U.S. should publicly affirm its policy not to extradite or deport Uyghurs living in the U.S. and urge other governments to join Germany and Sweden in publicly announcing a halt to all deportations of Uyghurs to China.

 - Congress should appropriate funds to support Uyghur human rights and civil society groups working to advance human rights and environmental protection in their homeland.
-It should also direct additional resources for documentation and casework to address the plight of Uyghur refugees and asylum seekers in the region and throughout the world.
+It should also direct additional resources for documentation and casework to address the plight of Uyghur refugees and asylum seekers and throughout the world.
 Right now, hundreds of Uyghurs are in imminent danger of forcible return to China.

 - The U.S. delegation at the United Nations should have strong Congressional backing for vigorous action.
 China has been in the hot seat for its crimes against humanity in the Uyghur region exactly once over the past 19 months as the camps have exploded in size.
 That was August 10 at the CERD Review in Geneva.
 Going forward, the U.S. must field a strong delegation at China’s Universal Periodic Review in Geneva on November 6.
 USUN should also organize a joint statement by liked-minded countries, and formally request an investigation by Adama Dieng, Special Adviser to the Secretary-General on the Prevention of Genocide.